 Tracy was a pro-choice Christian.
 She didn’t advocate for abortion, but she just didn’t think much about it.
-In an interview posted below, Tracy said, “I was kind of on the fence, very apathetic, personally pro-life at best….
-I went to public school….
-My family never talked about hard topics, and then I went to film school out of high school.
+In an interview posted below, Tracy said: “I was kind of on the fence, very apathetic, personally pro-life at best. … I went to public school. … My family never talked about hard topics, and then I went to film school out of high school.
 The conversation really missed me.”

-She said, “I was first inspired to make this documentary when I first heard the pro-life message clearly and concisely in my late twenties, about five years ago.”
-Her background was in film and video production, and she had been hired by a pregnancy resource center, about which she’d never heard.
-Friends at the pregnancy resource center invited her to hear Alan Shlemon of, and the topic was The Case Against Abortion Choice.
-“Just the full humanity of the unborn child, the arguments for that, the abortion imagery they showed: It just really blew my mind,” Tracy said.
-“Not just the message, but that I’d never heard it before, and I knew there were so many millennials and younger in my shoes that had never heard it either.
+She said: “I was first inspired to make this documentary when I first heard the pro-life message clearly and concisely in my late 20s, about five years ago.”
+Her background was in film and video production, and she had been hired by a pregnancy resource center about which she’d never heard.
+Friends at that pregnancy resource center invited her to hear Alan Shlemon of, and the topic was “The Case Against Abortion Choice.”
+Said Tracy: “Just the full humanity of the unborn child, the arguments for that, the abortion imagery they showed: It just really blew my mind.
+Not just the message, but that I’d never heard it before, and I knew there were so many millennials and younger in my shoes that had never heard it either.
 I immediately empathized with an audience that is on the fence and apathetic and has just heard society’s talking points on it but never really the truth.”

 So Tracy set out to use her gifts and training to share the importance of life in the womb with people like her younger self.
-The Matter of Life includes her interviews with a broad spectrum of experts and people with first-hand accounts of how they chose life and covers many angles on protecting life in the womb.
+The Matter of Life includes her interviews with a broad spectrum of experts and people with firsthand accounts of how they chose life and covers many angles on protecting life in the womb.

-“I want people to really connect with the full humanity of the unborn child….
-We often forget to humanize the baby in the womb when we talk about the abortion issue… All these arguments that are in favor of abortion completely miss the humanity, the personhood of the unborn child.
+“I want people to really connect with the full humanity of the unborn child. … We often forget to humanize the baby in the womb when we talk about the abortion issue. … All these arguments that are in favor of abortion completely miss the humanity, the personhood of the unborn child.
 I really hope the audience comes away knowing without a shadow of a doubt that abortion is wrong because it kills an existing, growing human being.”

-She said, “I just want people to be awakened to this issue … not only their minds but in their hearts.”
+She said: “I just want people to be awakened to this issue … not only their minds, but in their hearts.”
 She hopes the film prompts people to use the gifts the Lord has given them.

 An organization featured in the film that moved me to tears is.
-They equip the church to love single women facing an unplanned pregnancy through baby showers, princess days, and Love Boxes with many of the things they’ll need, including a note of encouragement and a onesie saying, “The Best Gift Ever.”
+They equip the church to love single women facing an unplanned pregnancy through baby showers, “Princess Days,” and “Love Boxes” with many of the things they’ll need, including a note of encouragement and a onesie saying, “The Best Gift Ever.”

-Pro-abortionists often use rape and incest as reasons abortion should be allowed, but the film brings out the fact that only one percent of elective abortions stem from rape and .5% stem from incest.
-The film features a powerful story of a woman named Jennifer Christie who was raped.
-“We tell Jennifer’s story to show just how much that life inside of her is still a person.
-That assault wasn’t their fault.
+Pro-abortionists often use rape and incest as reasons that abortion should be allowed, but the film brings out the fact that only 1% of elective abortions stem from rape, and 0.5% stem from incest.
+The film features a powerful story of a woman named Jennifer Christie, who was raped.
+“We tell Jennifer’s story to show just how much that life inside of her is still a person,” Tracy said.
+“That assault wasn’t their fault.
 They don’t deserve that punishment.
 They are still deserving of life.
 They’re still created in the image of God.”
 Jennifer started healing from the rape when she saw the ultrasound of her baby.
-Tracy said, “I don’t think abortion really helps heal or solve a woman’s rape experience.
+Said Tracy: “I don’t think abortion really helps heal or solve a woman’s rape experience.
 In fact, it leaves her with two traumas.
 God can use something the enemy intended for evil and use it to bring about this new life.
-Whether a woman decides to parent or place that baby in adoption that’s still giving a person created in the image of God a chance of life.
-For a woman to essentially lay down her life, or her body and carry that child for nine months.
+Whether a woman decides to parent or place that baby in adoption, that’s still giving a person created in the image of God a chance of life — for a woman to essentially lay down her life, or her body, and carry that child for nine months.
 That is the love of Jesus.
-That is unconditional love: To love and care for this innocent child, to give him or her a chance.
+That is unconditional love: to love and care for this innocent child, to give him or her a chance.
 That’s ultimately the woman’s son or daughter still. … The baby is not ‘a rapist’s baby.’
 That’s a person with a chance.”

 The film is well produced, and the narrative is clearly organized.
 Tracy has done a beautiful job of incorporating graphics and special effects to build a strong argument for life.

-She believes the juxtaposition of the two cases under consideration by the Supreme Court (Biden Administration v.
-The Texas Heartbeat Law and Dobbs v.
-Jackson Women’s Health Organization) will interest more people in the film, and its timeliness can help open up a national discussion about the sanctity of life in the womb.
-“That’s really our target audience: People who aren’t really paying attention to the pro-life issue… I think the fact that now these cases are coming into the mainstream news motivates more people to go to a film like this and decide for themselves what they believe.”
+She believes the juxtaposition of the two cases under consideration by the Supreme Court (the Biden administration versus the “Texas heartbeat law,” and Dobbs v.
+Jackson Women’s Health Organization) will generate more interest in the film, and its timeliness can help open up a national discussion about the sanctity of life in the womb.
+“That’s really our target audience: people who aren’t really paying attention to the pro-life issue,” Tracy said.
+“I think the fact that now these cases are coming into the mainstream news motivates more people to go to a film like this and decide for themselves what they believe.”

-The Matter of Life is winning awards, including “Best Documentary” at the, 2021.
+The Matter of Life is winning awards, including Best Documentary at the, 2021.

-The tag line for this film is, “Clarity kills controversy.”
-Let’s pray this film helps bring clarity on this life and death issue!
+You can find out more at www.TheMatterOfLife.org.
+The tag line for this film is “Clarity kills controversy.”
+Let’s pray this film helps bring clarity on this life-and-death issue!